Export Findings and Usage of Reporting Tools

 "name": "cifuzz",

-In order to use SARIF reports in Github, "Code Scanning" must be enabled.
-This is enabled by default on public projects.
-For private projects an Advanced Security license is needed.
+SARIF reports in GitHub use the "Code Scanning" feature which is enabled by default on public projects.
+Private projects need an Advanced Security license.

-The following github action shows an example of how the SARIF data can be imported into the project to be accessible via the "Code Scanning" overview:
+The following GitHub Action example imports the SARIF data into the project to access it via the "Code Scanning" overview:

 name: "Upload SARIF"